ruby-ore/ore/GemspecYML.md

 Ore will use [Date.parse](http://rubydoc.info/docs/ruby-stdlib/1.9.2/Date.parse) to parse the `date` value.

+If the `date` is not listed, Ore will default it to the current date.

 ## require_paths

 The require_paths of a project can be listed like so: